 Murky becomes Unstoppable and Stuns target enemy Hero for 3 seconds while he hits them for 1 damage a second.

 Octo-Grab is the longest targeted stun in the game.
 It is almost always used in conjunction with Pufferfish to guarantee a large amount of damage.
 The most reliable way of preventing Octo-Grab from being used as a way of locking down kill targets is to use Cleanse effects (for example Intercession by Whitemane), as well as a few other select Heroic Abilities ( Crystal Aegis, Divine Shield, and Sanctification) and Talents.
-It is therefore essential that you learn to keep track of these Cooldowns, lest Octo-Grab could end up being partly or completely countered.
+It is therefore essential that you learn to track the cooldown of those Abilities, lest Octo-Grab could end up being partly or completely countered.
 Another alternative is to aim — with the help of your teammates — for the Heroes that do have access to Cleanse effects (for example Intercession by Whitemane) or similar tools to deal with crowd control effects.